abdomorsi/xZoneAPI---Social-Gamification-app--master/README.md

 # xZoneAPI---Social-Gamification-app
- Rest api for app backend
+ Rest api for mobile app concerned with gamification